 March: Propus (Eta Geminorum)

-Since Propus is Greek for “foot,” it makes sense that this star is found at the bottom of the rectangle.
-It lies at the western end of the leg of Castor, about midway between Mu Geminorum and a bright cluster of stars.
+Since Propus is Greek for “foot,” it makes sense that this star is found at the bottom of the rectangle, at the end of the leg of Castor, about midway between Mu Geminorum and a bright cluster of stars.
 A U.S. Navy cargo ship, USS Propus, was named after the star.

 German astronomer and geophysicist, Julius Schmidt, first recorded Propus as a variable star in 1865.
 You can conveniently compare it to the nearby star Mu Geminorum.
 Propus slowly changes its brightness by 50% over 234 days.

 Besides its variability, Propus has another claim to fame.
-It lies within one degree of the ecliptic, the apparent path the Sun makes in the sky throughout the year.
+It lies within one degree of the ecliptic (the apparent path the Sun makes in the sky throughout the year).
 This is also the part of the sky where you can find the Moon, and many other solar system objects that are much closer to us than the distant stars.
 The ecliptic draws its name as being in the part of the sky where eclipses of the Sun and Moon occur.
-Occasionally, the Moon will pass in front of, or “occult,” Propus.
+Occasionally, the Moon will occult (pass in front of) Propus.
 Rarely, one of our solar system planets may occult the star.
 The last time this happened was in 1910, when Venus made its way in front of the star.

-To help you explore Propus, Gemini, and the rest of the night sky, try using our special star comparison/finder chart below and observation guide (coming in March), or app on your phone.
+To help you explore Propus, Gemini, and the rest of the night sky, try using our Propus star comparison/finder chart below and observation guide, or an app on your phone.